Trinity Presbyterian School: History

 The school was founded by Trinity Presbyterian Church, an all-white church that resisted efforts for blacks to join the congregation.

 Trinity School opened in a local church in 1970 with 200 students and 15 instructors, as Montgomery county public schools were being racially integrated.
 Some historians have described the school as a segregation academy.
-As of 1986, only two of the schools 645 students were black.
+As of 1986, only two of the school's 645 students were black.